vybeauregard/Yii2BookErrata/README.md

 >http://userguide.icu-project.org/formatparse/datetime#TOC-Date-Time-Format-Syntax

 #### Page 52
 - Don't mess with RewriteRules right now.
-Just make sure any urls past this point include `http://localhost:8000/index.php/` any place the book references `http://yourdomain/`.
+If you're using the server built into your local php installation, your URLs should resolve properly without them.

 #### Page 53
 - The form in the book is definitely not what comes up here.
 Refer to http://blogyii.com/blog/class-customerrecord-not-found to resolve the multitude of errors produced.